 MARK 11:25 At that time Yahusha (Jesus) said, “I praise you, Father, Lord (Ruler) of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.

 This spiritual concept is the same for us today no matter how long we’ve been a believer.
-The moment we classify ourselves as the wise and learned, it becomes almost impossible to change our views.
+The second we classify ourselves as the wise and learned it becomes almost impossible to change our views.

 ROMANS 3:4 Let Yahuah (God) be true, and every human being a liar.
 As it is written: “So that you may be proved right when you speak and prevail when you judge.”